Mulberries Nutrition, Glycemic Index, and Calories

 Mulberries can have different nutritional values depending on the species.
 Based on that, the taste may change anywhere from tart to sweet.

 Macronutrients and Calories

 A 100g of mulberries contains only 43 calories.
-One serving equals one cup or 140 grams of mulberries and therefore contains 60 calories.
+One serving (140 grams) of mulberries contains 60 calories.

 Mulberry is considered to be a low-calorie food.

 One cup of mulberries contains 14g of total carbohydrates.
-Of those carbohydrates, 83% are sugars, and the other 17% are dietary fiber.
+Of those carbohydrates, 83% are sugars, and 17% are dietary fiber.

 Hence, mulberries are low-sugar fruits.

-A serving of mulberries contains only 2g of proteins.
+A one-cup serving of mulberries contains 2g of proteins, whereas a 100-gram serving provides only 1.44 grams.

-One serving of mulberries contains less than one gram of fats.
-The predominant fat in that one gram is polyunsaturated fatty acids, followed by monounsaturated and saturated fatty acids.
+One serving of mulberries contains less than one gram of fat.
+The predominant fats are polyunsaturated fatty acids, followed by monounsaturated and saturated fatty acids.

 As a fruit, mulberry naturally contains no cholesterol and no trans fats.

-Mulberries are a great source of vitamin C. Vitamin C content in mulberries is only 1.5 times less than that of lemons.
+Mulberries are a great source of vitamin C. Per 100-gram serving, they contain 36.4mg of vitamin C. Vitamin C content in mulberries is only 1.5 times less than that of lemons.

 They also contain moderate amounts of vitamin E, vitamin K, vitamin A, and vitamin B2.

 These fruits are low in vitamin B3, folate or vitamin B9, vitamins B6 and B1.

-Mulberries are rich in calcium and iron.
-They contain moderate to low levels of potassium, magnesium, copper, phosphorus, choline, selenium, and zinc,
+Mulberries are rich in iron and calcium.
+Each 100-gram serving contains 1.85mg of iron and 39mg of calcium.
+Mulberries also contain moderate to low levels of potassium, magnesium, copper, phosphorus, choline, selenium, and zinc,

 Mulberries are low in sodium.

-The glycemic index of mulberry is said to be 25, which puts it in the low category.
+The glycemic index of mulberry is 25, which puts it in the low category.

 The acidity of mulberries greatly differs depending on the species.
 On average, the pH of mulberry fruits can fall between 4.47 and 6.79, even though some genotypes may have a pH as low as 2.29 (5).

 The acidity of mulberries based on potential renal acid load (PRAL) has been calculated to be -2.9, making it alkaline.
 PRAL demonstrates the capacity of base or acid production of the food.